AT WHAT POINT DOES LIFE BEGIN?

 In short, the body is not alive in the womb because it does not receive the breath of life until it is born.
 Add to that Gen. 1:26 where we read that when God breathed into Adam’s nostrils, man “became a living soul”.
 He became a living soul when he took his first breath. .

-The verses quoted above from Ezekiel 37 have to do with resurrection, not with birth.
-However, as we leaned in our study of Ex.
+As we leaned in our study of Ex.
 21, the Mosaic Law did not consider a child in the womb to be a living being, therefore, we have no other option but to conclude that life does indeed begin at birth, when the new born child breaths, and the breath of life enters the body.

 Let us consider the passages suggested by some that, in their views, prove that life begins at conception.